YeongsukOh/mayaAPI_trainning/readme.txt

-this is a testing file
+# 2023-04-10
+# this is for python API trainning for maya